sungjin70/vue-scoped-store/README.md

   @PageStore()
   private hellowWorld = '';

-  /*
-  There's no @AsPage here
-  since this component is not a page.
-  */
 }
 </script>
 ```

-@AsPage, which was not required in @GlobalStore, is required to manage page scope variables.
+@Page, which was not required in @GlobalStore, is required to manage page scope variables.
 <br />
-If you declare @AsPage in a component, then ScopedStore knows that this component is a page and deletes the value of the shared variables when the component is destroyed.
+If you declare @Page in a component, then ScopedStore knows that this component is a page and deletes the value of the shared variables when the component is destroyed.

 #### ScopedStore Wiki